Kavanaugh Seems Conflicted On Partisan Gerrymandering At Supreme Court Arguments

 He cited randomized maps drawn by Jowei Chen, a political science professor and election maps expert at the University of Michigan, and noted that North Carolina's gerrymander was "not the result of chance.
 You can only achieve it by making partisan advantage the predominant motivation."

 The justices, though, continued to press Bondurant for a standard that could be applied broadly.
-Conservative Justice Neil Gorsuch also brought up referenda for independent commissions, which some states have approved, as an alternative.
+Conservative Justice Neil Gorsuch also brought up referendums for independent commissions, which some states have approved, as an alternative.

 But Bondurant noted that "the vast majority of states east of the Mississippi, including specifically North Carolina, do not have citizen initiative."
 And that state legislatures have to ratify those ballot initiatives, so "that is not an effective remedy," he noted.